 - Download and customize our This Week in the Garden (K-2) and This Week in the Garden Preschool weekly activity guides for your school garden, or use them as they are!

 - Contact us for free seeds for your school garden.
-Free seeds are available to public and private preK-12 schools in the Appalachian Grown region.
+Free seeds are only available to public and private pre-K to 12 schools in ASAP’s 60 county Appalachian Grown region.